srajma/xatra/README.md

 #### Path Labels

-For Paths, setting `show_label=True` calculates the midpoint along the path (by distance, not by index) and displays the label there:
+For Paths, setting `show_label=True` calculates the midpoint along the path (by distance, not by index) and displays the label there.
+The label is automatically rotated to match the direction of the path at that point:

 ```python
 import xatra